10 Spring Hairstyles To Freshen Up Your Look

 - Gently tug on your braids for added volume.
 To make it even more spring-friendly, choose a colorful hair accessory (like a pastel pink oversized hairpin).

-Spring signals a time of new beginnings, so it's no surprise that we're already seeing some daring spring haircuts trending this season.
+Spring is a time of new beginnings, so it's no surprise that we're already seeing some daring spring haircuts trending this season.

 Bob cuts first took off in the 1930s as a form of rebellion against traditional female beauty standards.
 Today this haircut is just as bold and beautiful with a dozen different variations — whether you're looking to play it safe with an outgrown bob, go even shorter with a chin-length Amelie-esque french bob, or pair it with short bangs for a timeless Audrey Hepburn-inspired pixie look.

-Bobs and pixies are some of the easiest ways to make an impression without the effort of having to color or style your hair.
-Be warned: Most hairstyles agree that anything above a shoulder-length hair cut is more ideal for straight hair types unless you're prepared for daily maintenance
+Be warned: Most hairstyles agree that anything above a shoulder-length hair cut is more ideal for straight hair types unless you're prepared for daily maintenance.

 But what happens if you get your pixie cut and it doesn't look as cute as you thought?
 Don't worry: it will grow back.
 In the meantime, consider adding hair gummies to your daily routine, which are a delicious option to promote your hair's health.